pikhitesh27/PersonalizedEmailAgent/README.md

 ## Features
 - Upload an Excel file with user details and LinkedIn URLs
 - Enter course or offering details and a target persona
-- Securely enter your LinkedIn and Gmail credentials (credentials are never stored)
+- Securely enter your Gmail credentials (credentials are never stored)
-- Scrape LinkedIn profiles and generate custom email drafts for each user
+- Scrape LinkedIn profiles using the Bright Data API and generate custom email drafts for each user
 - Download all results as a CSV
 - Send emails to all users with a single click, with detailed logging for each step
 - UI never resets during sending, and all results/logs are visible after actions

 ## Tech Stack
 - Streamlit (user interface)
-- Selenium + BeautifulSoup (for LinkedIn scraping)
+- Bright Data API (for LinkedIn scraping)
 - Anthropic Claude API (for generating personalized emails)
 - pandas (for Excel file handling)
 - Supabase or MongoDB (for storing results, if configured)